WE ARE MARKETING DO GOODERS.

 Lee Lamb, Founder

 After working in corporate marketing for nearly two decades, Lee founded Red Collar Marketing in 2018 to provide affordable, accessible, and impactful integrated marketing services to businesses and nonprofit organizations.
-Originally from the Midwest, he has a bachelor’s degree in communications from Indiana University, a master’s degree in integrated marketing communications from West Virginia University, and is finishing an MBA from the University of Colorado-Colorado Springs.
-He enjoys cycling, mountain biking, and trail running throughout the Four Corners area–and also spending time with his family and two dogs.
+Originally from the Midwest, he has a bachelor’s degree in communications from Indiana University, a master’s degree in integrated marketing communications from West Virginia University, and is currently working toward a doctoral degree in business administration.
+He enjoys cycling, mountain biking, and trail running throughout the Four Corners–and also spending time with his family and two dogs.

 Swapnil Mathkar, Creative Partner